Information about Rabeprazole

 Q. Can I take Rabeprazole with vitamin D?

 Yes, vitamin D can be taken along with Rabeprazole.
-Vitamin D is generally advised to be taken as a supplement with Rabeprazole as its long-term use decreases the absorption of calcium and cause calcium deficiency.
+Vitamin D is generally advised to be taken as a supplement with Rabeprazole as the long term use of Rabeprazole decreases the absorption of calcium and may lead to calcium deficiency.
 This can lead to osteoporosis (thinning of bones) and increase the risk of bone fractures like hip, wrist and spine fractures.
+Please consult your doctor to know about ways to prevent this.

 Q. How is Rabeprazole useful in the treatment of H. pylori infection?